What causes eye redness? 35 possible conditions

 - allergic reactions

 - bacteria or viruses

 Eyestrain or coughing can cause a specific condition known as subconjunctival hemorrhage.
 When this occurs, a blood blotch may appear in one eye.
-Even though the condition looks serious, if it is not accompanied by pain, it will typically clear up in a week to 10 days.
+The condition may look serious.
+However, if it’s not accompanied by pain, it will typically clear up in seven to 10 days.

 More serious causes of eye redness include infections.
 Infections can occur in different structures of the eye and typically produce additional symptoms such as pain, discharge, or changes in your vision.